turingschool/today/source/2014-06-19-alan-turing-and-diversity.markdown

 We see our mission at the Turing School as opening the world of programming to more people, especially those who don't fit the traditional demographic.
-We work hard to create a welcoming environment for all people, regardless of their age, race, gender, beliefs, socio-economic background, and programming ability.
+We work hard to create a welcoming environment for all people, regardless of their age, race, gender, beliefs, sexual-orientation, socio-economic background, and programming ability.

 Thanks to that effort our classes look more like our society and less like the typical tech office.
 But we can do better.